 Step 3: Notifications and Alarms

-A fire alarm is an essential tool in any facility, and it’s an important part of your fire protection system.
-Alarms provide warning to people inside your building, but, just as importantly, they also alert emergency personnel who need to respond to the situation as quickly as possible.
+A fire alarm is an essential tool in any facility and plays a key role in your fire protection system.
+It provides early warning to people inside the building.
+At the same time, it alerts emergency personnel who must respond quickly to the situation.

 Step 4: Fire Suppression